VicMarquez/Ecological-Analysis-Portfolio/README.md

 ## Ecological analysis

 ### Fire meta-analysis
-This project was developed by
+This project was developed by @LucasCarbonee.
+I re-ran and improve the code to ensure up-to-date results and reliability.
+In the process, I also learned how to execute it.